-Term Description Non-Participating Lender An authorised mortgage lender who is not currently a shareholder in the FHS.
-Principal Private Residence A Principal Private Residence (PPR) is a house or apartment, which you own and occupy as your only residence.
+Term Description Mortgage Letter of Offer The formal document issued by a Participating Lender to a customer that confirms mortgage approval for a property - usually subject to preconditions being satisfied Non-Participating Lender An authorised mortgage lender who is not currently a shareholder in the FHS Principal Private Residence A Principal Private Residence (PPR) is a house or apartment, which you own and occupy as your only residence.
 There are also a number of scenarios where you can be absent from the property but it would still be considered your PPR.
-They are as follows: You couldn't live in the property because your employer required you to live elsewhere (up to a four-year maximum) You had a job, where all the duties were performed outside the Republic of Ireland Your PPR remained unoccupied, and you were either: Receiving care in a hospital, nursing home or convalescent home - Resident in a retirement home on a fee-paying basis Property price ceiling When buying a property using the FHS, it's important to note that there is a maximum property purchase price for each local authority area - this is the property price ceiling.
-Any property purchased above this amount won't be eligible for the FHS.
-Service charge The service charge is chargeable to the homebuyer from the start of year six after the property is purchased.
-It is used to pay for services related to the provision, maintenance, and servicing of the equity facility.
+They are as follows: you couldn't live in the property because your employer required you to live elsewhere (up to a four-year maximum) you had a job, where all the duties were performed outside the Republic of Ireland your PPR remained unoccupied, and you were either: - receiving care in a hospital, nursing home or convalescent home - resident in a retirement home on a fee-paying basis Property price ceiling When buying a property using the FHS, it's important to note that there is a maximum property purchase price for each local authority area - this is the property price ceiling.
+Any property purchased above this amount won't be eligible for the FHS Redemption Payment This is a payment made by you to reduce/repay the amount you owe Service charge The service charge is chargeable to the homebuyer from the start of year six after the property is purchased.
+It is used to pay for services related to the provision, maintenance, and servicing of the equity facility Solicitor's Undertaking A commitment is made by your Solicitor in writing to do something, in this case, amongst other things, to register an inhibition on the title to the property